DannaMa/DannaMa.github.io/index.md

 ## About Me
 <img src="https://www.dannama.com/images/homePage.JPG" class="floatpic">

-I am a visiting lecturer in Electrical and Computer Engineering at Cornell University.
+I am a roboticist specializing in swarm robotics, physically intelligent systems, and distributed control, currently serving as a Visiting Lecturer in Electrical and Computer Engineering at Cornell University.
+I develop swarms that “think” with their bodies rather than solely with their “brains,” exploring how embodied mechanics and minimal sensing can enable collective motion, cohesion, and adaptability in robotic matter.
 I earned my Ph.D. in Electrical and Computer Engineering from Cornell in 2025 under the supervision of [Prof. Kirstin Petersen](https://cei.ece.cornell.edu/members/kirstin-h-petersen/).
 I received my Master's degree in Electrical and Computer Engineering from Cornell University in 2018, and my Bachelor's degree in Electrical Engineering from the National University of Singapore in 2016.

 <span style="color: #990000; font-weight: bold;">I am actively seeking a postdoctoral researcher or tenure-track assistant professor position starting Fall 2026.
 If you have relevant opportunities, please contact me at <a href="mailto:dm797@cornell.edu">dannama@cornell.edu</a>.
 Thank you!</span>